Accepting where I am

-Surprisingly, I’ve found that screwing up helped my creativity, along with embracing the chaos in my construction-site home.
+Surprisingly, I’ve found that screwing up helped my creativity, along with trying to embrace the chaos in my construction-site home.

-Much of the chaos has stemmed from the upset of schedules and life in general.
-I’ve had to accept my current situation in order to flourish.
+Much of the chaos stemmed from the upset of schedules and life in general from ripping up our floors.
+Accepting the chaos helped me flourish.

-Indeed, it seems to me that most of life transpires while I’m waiting for the “I’ll be happy when”!
+Indeed, it seems to me that most of life transpires while I’m waiting for the “I’ll be happy when”.
+No doubt, I do look forward to finishing my home remodel.
+However, I also know getting there soon requires me to be on the working end of a paint brush.

-Early on in the build, I had to make the decision I would remain joyful and seek to appreciate this onerous chapter of my life.
-It is difficult, sometimes, but not impossible.
+Early on in the build, I decided to remain joyful and try to appreciate this onerous chapter of my life.
+This is difficult but not impossible.

 Our stuff formerly in Bill’s office, the bathroom, the laundry, toilet, and two hall cupboards, is now stacked and piled in our lounge-dining area.

-The living room was slated for early floor replacement, but, had to be postponed.
-So, the carpet was stripped and our furniture shoved into the far corner.
+The living room refurbishment, slated for early floor replacement, had to be postponed.
+Because we thought it would be one of the first rooms worked on, carpet was ripped up and our furniture shoved into the far corner.

 Perfect storm for incredible fun

-What’s left is a big empty rimu floor, and two office chairs.
+We’re left with a big empty rimu floor, and two office chairs.
 On wheels.

 This may sound really inane, but, we’ve had a blast!
-Nestled in our respective office chairs, we warm right up by the fire, listening to Pat Metheny tunes, eating our evening meal, talking, lots of talking, Bill marking school papers, me reading War and Peace and finalising building plans.
+Nestled in our respective office chairs, we warm up next to the fire, listening to Pat Metheny tunes, eating our evening meal, talking, lots of talking.
+Bill marks and few school papers whilst I read War and Peace and finalise building plans.

-With everything stacked around us, and doing life in the middle of a construction site, we’ve decided being precious right now is an exercise in futility.
+With everything stacked around us, and doing life in the middle of a construction site, we’ve decided being precious right is futile.
+So, a bit of frivolity it is!

 Screwing up helped my creativity